Republican Tudor Dixon makes light of plot to kidnap Michigan Gov. Gretchen Whitmer at campaign stops - KTVZ

 “Yeah, the media is like, ‘Oh my gosh, she did it again,'” Dixon said, anticipating the reaction to her second reference of the day to the 2020 kidnapping plot.

-As she told the crowd that her earlier remarks had been characterized as a joke about the plot to kidnap Whitmer, Dixon said: “I’m like, ‘No, that wasn’t a joke.’
+As she told the crowd that her earlier remarks about the plot to kidnap Whitmer had been characterized as a joke, Dixon said: “I’m like, ‘No, that wasn’t a joke.’
 If you were afraid of that, you should know what it is to have your life ripped away from you.”

+Dixon, pressed later Friday about her remarks making light of the plot, then defended them to CNN.

+“I think when you’re being attacked every day, you have to have a little levity in things,” she said.
+“We can still have fun.”

 The 2020 plot was foiled in part because FBI agents had infiltrated the group as it planned the effort to kidnap Whitmer.